Rekhyt/ddd-js/README.md

 Basic / boilerplate JS classes &amp; functions.

 ## Quick Start
 The example application will be a small chat that allows sending messages under an alias.

-The app will feature:
+Implementation consists of:
-* value objects for validation of the author's name and the chat text
+* **value objects** for validation of the author's name and the chat text
-* a root entity that accepts commands, validates input and returns the proper events
+* a **root entity** that accepts commands, validates input and returns the proper events
-* a read model keeping an API representation of all messages sent
+* a **read model** keeping an API representation of all messages sent
-* an API that takes commands and gives access to the read model
+* an **API** that takes commands and gives access to the read model

 <details>
 <summary><b>src/ValueObjects.js</b></summary>